DHTMLX/docs-suite/docs/guides/datacollection/loading_data.md

 ---
-sidebar_label: Loading data
+sidebar_label: Loading and saving data
-title: JavaScript Guides - Loading data
+title: JavaScript Guides - Loading and saving data
-description: You can learn how to load data with DataCollection in the documentation of the DHTMLX JavaScript UI library.
+description: You can learn how to load and save data with DataCollection in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

-# Loading data
+# Loading and saving data

 You can load data into a component from an external file or from a local data source via the DataCollection API.
+It also allows saving the state of a component and sending it to a different component, as well as saving changes made in the data to the server side.

 :::info
 Please note that if you specify the `id` fields in the loaded data collection, their values should be **unique**.
 You can also omit the `id` fields in the data collection.
 In this case they will be generated automatically.